• azerbaijan.travel

 • City Breaks: Interest in modern urban landscapes and historical architecture.

-• Cultural & Heritage Tourism: Strong interest in museums, historical sites, and local traditions
+• Cultural & Heritage Tourism: Strong interest in museums and historical sites.

 • Gastronomic Tourism: High appreciation for local food culture and wine tourism.

-• Luxury & Relaxation Travel: Preference for high-end accommodations and resorts.
+• Luxury & Relaxation Travel: Preference for high-end, good quality accommodation and resorts.

-• Adventure & Activities: Interest in golf, hiking, skiing, and hot spring experiences.
+• Adventure & Activities: Interest in hiking, skiing, hot spring experiences, visiting ‘hot’ trendy places in the city.

 • Shopping Tourism: Visits to traditional markets and high-end shopping districts